core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # OSCORE Header Compression {#compression}

-The OSCORE header compression defined in Section 6 of {{RFC8613}} is used, with the following differences.
+The OSCORE header compression defined in {{Section 6 of RFC8613}} is used, with the following differences.

 * The payload of the OSCORE message SHALL encode the ciphertext of the COSE_Encrypt0 object.
 In the group mode, the ciphertext above is concatenated with the value of the COSE_CounterSignature0 of the COSE object, computed as described in {{sec-cose-object-unprotected-field}}.